medorion/medorion_data_engineering_task/README.md

 - Start with data exploration, and ask for clarification if needed.
 - Implement the missing features. leave `condition_medication_trend.sql` to the end.
 - We believe that the task should take about 3 hours.
 We respect your time, if you go over the 3 hours then you can stop and submit what you have done.
 - Share your solution using GitHub.
 Do not open a PR to this repository!!!
-Please fork it and push your work to your own repository.
+Please push it to your work to your own repository.

 ### Configure your DBT project to use the BigQuery profile